sistla-gautam/second-brain/2Areas/NicheSolv/Reports (2025).md

 		- worked on additional test cases for SVG
 		- pushed the same for creating tags
 		- connected with Ashish to discuss the Appsmith and sync service implementation in higher environments
+	- Feb 27, 2025
+		- worked on some changes in the library code
+		- made changes to the archival section in the code